 It’s still early, and I’ve been wandering these Amsterdam streets for a couple of hours now.
 Before I head home, there’s one more thing left to do.
 Something that everyone does here in Amsterdam.

-It’s probably the most famous red light district in the world, rivalled only by Thailand’s Soi Cowboy or Patpong.
+The Amsterdam red light district is probably the most famous in the world, rivalled only by Thailand’s Soi Cowboy or Patpong.
 We’ve all seen photos of it, we’ve all heard about it, but of course nothing is going to compare with seeing it with your own eyes.

 It’s a long, cold walk.
 I feel anxious.

 Finally, after maybe half an hour, I think I see it – some pink/red lights in the distance.
 As I get closer I can tell it’s what I’ve been looking for – the infamous Amsterdam windows.
 Interestingly, these few windows are right next to a huge old church in the centre of the city, known as the Oude Kerk, or the Old Church.

 Not knowing what to expect (or I suppose, knowing exactly what to expect but still not expecting it), it’s a minor shock when I walk past the first one.
 A skimpy girl in lingerie stares back at me.
 She winks and gives me a “come hither” motion with her index finger.

 I continue walking, quickly shifting my glance to the next window.
 Another young lady is in there.
 She’s wearing something similar, and does something similar.

 This continues, as I walk past maybe seven or eight windows, and am propositioned in sign language by seven or eight half naked women.
 When I reach the end, I take a moment to shake it off.

 It was odd, exciting, sad, peculiar, enjoyable, all at once.